Kapilesvara Siva Temple: Sombara Mandapa

-The Vishnu Temple is located within the Kapilesvara temple precinct built in the 15th century A.D.
+The Vishnu Temple is located within the Kapilesvara temple precinct built in the 15th century.
 The temple faces east and the presiding deities of this temple are two Vishnu images, and the image of Jagannatha, Balabhadra, Subhadra and Buddha.

 Somabaresvara Siva Temple

 The temple is located in the Kapilesvara temple precinct and the enshrined deity is a Sivalingam over a square yonipitha (basement) made of sandstone.
-The temple has a vimana in pidha order and it is triratha on plan s buried up to the baranda.
+The temple has a vimana in pidha order and it's triratha on plan is buried up to the baranda.